-If you have only one point before you start talking, that's okay.
-Hit that one point, and then, usually, while you're talking, you'll think of that second point.
-Just trust yourself, and trust the process.
+If you only have one point before you start talking, that's okay.
+Hit that one point, and then you can reiterate the same point as your second point, emphasizing its importance.

-To practice the Two-Point Tactic, use a countdown timer on your phone.
+Practice: Use a countdown timer on your phone.
 Have someone ask you a question, then start the timer and try to answer it in 60 seconds using the two-point structure.
-The goal is to complete your first point by the 30-second mark, leaving 20 seconds for your second point and then a final 10 seconds for a summary sentence.
+The goal is to complete your first point by the 30-second mark, leaving 20 seconds for your second point and a summary sentence.